 Alcohol addiction isn’t just a desire for a drink, and it doesn’t stop at the end of the week, happy hour, or a Saturday night out with friends.
 Alcohol addiction is much deeper than that, affecting the very core of the brain and how it processes the effects of alcohol.

-It is the receptors of the brain that tell say, “It is time to stop.
+It is the receptors of the brain that say, “It is time to stop.
 That is enough for the night.”
 But that isn’t how things work for alcoholics.
 Not only do those receptors not send a message to stop, but they send the message that it is okay to keep going and to have another, another, and yet another drink.

-Alcohol addiction begins with a dependence.
-There is a tolerance build up to alcohol that happens over time, and soon, the addict feels that they need a drink – or several drinks – to feel normal.
+Alcohol addiction begins with dependence.
+There is a tolerance build-up to alcohol that happens over time, and soon, the addict feels that they need a drink – or several drinks – to feel normal.
 From there, the dependence typically doesn’t go away but instead gets stronger until it reaches the next level of addiction.
 The tolerance grows, and more alcohol is needed to meet the desired feeling.

 Some alcoholics can hide addiction for a while.
 The family doesn’t initially notice the regular excessive intake, but eventually, someone takes notice.
 The comments begin, either subtly or very direct, and because you know you have a problem (and so do they), you’re uncomfortable having even just one drink in front of loved ones.
 Eventually, the addict might stop attending family functions or spending time with friends.
 The alcoholic might justify the lack of socialization, but deep down they typically know the truth: That they are an alcohol addict and they need help.